About the University of Pittsburgh Staff Handbook

 See the University Policy Manual, Procedure Manual, and Standard Practice Instructions (SPI) Manual for the official and current information on the Office of Policy Development and Management website.

 This handbook is designed as an informational document and does not constitute or reflect a contract.
 The information contained herein supersedes all previously published staff handbooks and is subject to change at the discretion of the University.
 University policies and procedures, which may be updated and approved subsequent to the publication of this document, will take precedence over the contents of this handbook.
-To ensure that you have the most current information, you may contact your supervisor, access current policies and procedures and this handbook on the Internet at www.pitt.edu, or call the Employee Relations Department of the Office of Human Resources at 412-624-4645.
+To ensure that you have the most current information, you may contact your supervisor, access current policies and procedures and this handbook on the University of Pittsburgh website, or call the Employee Relations Department of the Office of Human Resources at 412-624-4645.

 The University values your opinions about your work environment.
 Please communicate them to your supervisor or another pertinent administrator.